momentum-mod/docs/_posts/guides/2019-08-27-guide_the-pbr-shader.md

 - Be on Momentum 0.8.4 or newer
 - Be able to create PBR textures/work with the PBR Metal/Rough workflow
 - Have either Substance Painter and/or Designer, and have some experience with them for making PBR textures from scratch
-- Know how to create textures such as Ambient Occlusion via baking if you're not using Substance to create them instead
+- Know how to create textures such as Ambient Occlusion via baking if you're not using Substance Painter and/or Designer to create them instead
-- Photoshop if you already have PBR textures (Metallic, Roughness, AO) that you just need to create an MRAO from
+- Photoshop if you're not using Substance Painter/Designer and already have PBR textures (Metallic, Roughness, AO) that you need to create an MRAO from

 Not all tools are covered but hopefully this guide may help with the general process.